Rezga12/hello-world/README.md

 # hello-world
 nice
-it's too nice to be true.
+it became not that nice to
+be true but it's still good